serversideup/webext-bridge/README.md

 > Following rules apply to `destination` being specified in `sendMessage(msgId, data, destination)` and `openStream(channelId, initialData, destination)`

 - Specifying `devtools` as destination from `content-script` will auto-route payload to inspecting `devtools` page if open and listening.
+If devtools are not open, message will be queued up and delivered when devtools are opened and the user switches to your extension's devtools panel.

 - Specifying `content-script` as destination from `devtools` will auto-route the message to inspected window's top `content-script` page if listening.
 If page is loading, message will be queued up and delivered when page is ready and listening.